 Where it is clearly evident that damages to grassed and/or paved areas are a result of the excavation, the limits of the restoration may be expanded to include the damaged area.

 The limits of the restoration are normally marked with paint prior to restoration commencing.
-If you are in disagreement with the limits contact the Public Works Customer Services Division at 204-986-5018 (Monday to Friday, 8:30 AM to 4:30 PM).
+If you are in disagreement with the limits contact 311.

 The corporations that order the excavations pay for excavation restorations, therefore damages on City property that existed prior to the excavation are normally not considered as part of the restoration.
 Where restorations are being done using City forces, previously existing damages are sometimes included utilizing funds budgeted for maintenance work at the discretion of the foreman.

 No. Although we sympathize with your concerns, moving a crew to a special location to complete a restoration out of the scheduled order can result in the restoration of numerous other excavations being unjustifiably delayed.
-If you absolutely cannot wait to have your restoration completed a Customer Services Representative at 204-986-5018 (Monday to Friday, 8:30 AM to 4:30 PM) can refer you to administrative personnel to discuss other options.
+If you absolutely cannot wait to have your restoration completed, contact 311 to be referred to administrative personnel to discuss other options.

 If you know who made the excavation or what utility the excavation was made for, you can contact them directly.
-If you know that the excavation was made by City forces for water or sewer works you should contact the Water and Waste Customer Services Division at 311.
-Alternatively you should contact the Public Works Customer Services Division at 204-986-5018 (Monday to Friday, 8:30 AM to 4:30 PM).
+If you know that the excavation was made by City forces for water or sewer works you should contact the Water and Waste Department at 311.
+Questions or concerns about other excavations can be directed to the Public Works Department by contacting 311.

 If some of the restoration work has been completed but the sod remains to be placed, the delay may be caused by circumstances beyond the Citys control, e.g. significant amounts of recent precipitation.
 Some patience in these circumstances is appreciated.